All Episodes

 It doesn't look like a bear.

-So I kind of tried to get a better look.
+So I kind of try to get a better look.

 But I was looking across the canal and through the bushes of this thing where some of the other tour guides actually got to see it on their side of the road.

-The way I saw it, it was not in clear view of me.
+Today I thought it was not in clear view with me.

 And I couldn't really tell what it was.